mnichols08/udemy-courses/free-code-camp/front-end-libraries/jquery/README.md

 jQuery has a function called .remove() that will remove an HTML element entirely.

 - [x] Remove the #target4 element from the page by using the .remove() function.

+## Use appendTo to Move Elements with jQuery
+Now let's try moving elements from one div to another.

+jQuery has a function called appendTo() that allows you to select HTML elements and append them to another element.

+For example, if we wanted to move target4 from our right well to our left well, we would use:

+`$("#target4").appendTo("#left-well");`
+- [x] Move your target2 element from your left-well to your right-well.